ChrisZasa/MTXQC_documentation/docs/01-intro.md

 ## `What do I do if I don't find the answer?`

-If you are familiar with github and the create an issue - please head on to the gihub repository (github.com/ChrisZasa/MTXQC_documentation) of this documentation and create one or write me a message.
+If you are familiar with github and the create an issue - please head on to the gihub repository (github.com/ChrisZasa/MTXQC_documentation) of this documentation and create one or write me a message (christin.zasada[at]mdc-berlin.de).